Home

 What is ESS?

-The Exempt Staff Senate is the official representative body for exempt staff employed at UMBC.
+The Exempt Staff Senate (ESS) is the official representative body for exempt staff employed at UMBC.
 We provide a forum for discussing issues involving or of interest to exempt staff members, such as academic and administrative policies.
 We work diligently to maintain and contribute to community life at UMBC.

 Who serves on ESS?